AlphaBetaGammaChi/HMIP/docs/about/overview.md

 Provide a detailed description of your Model Intercomparison Project here.
 Explain what scientific questions your MIP addresses and why it's important.

+The Hydrogen Model Intercomparion Project is designed to improve the understanding the impact of hydrogen leakages will have.

 ## Scientific Goals

 Describe the key scientific goals of your MIP:

+1. Quanitfying the radative impacts

+This can only be achieved through a Model intercomapriosn project.

 1. **Understanding [Topic]** - Explain how your MIP contributes to understanding a specific climate process or phenomenon.

-2. **Improving Projections** - Describe how the experiments help reduce uncertainty in climate projections.
+2. **Improving Projections** - Describe how the experiments help reduce uncertainty in climate projections from hydrogen.

-3. **Supporting Assessments** - Explain how results feed into IPCC or other assessments.
+3. **Supporting Assessments** - Investigate chemical feedbacks.

 ## History